 The Agricultural Land Classification (ALC) system provides a method for assessing the quality of farmland in England and Wales.
 The ALC system classifies land into five grades, with 1 being the best and 5 being the worst and Grade 3 subdivided into Subgrades 3a and 3b.
-The current grading methodology is described in MAFF 1988) sometimes referred to as 'The Blue Book'.
+The current grading methodology is described in The Agricultural Land Classification of England and Wales Revised Guidelines and Criteria for Grading the Quality of Agricultural Land (MAFF 1988) sometimes referred to as 'The Blue Book'.